 Once you successfully open the robot CAD assembly in your Inventor installation, you can export the assembly in a format compatible with the latest Simscape Multibody technology:

-In the File name: field of the Save
+In the File name field of the Save As dialog box,

 Confirm the following files exist in the export directory you specified: